MagicNatu/Forecast_app/README.md

 # Weather monitoring application
-Provides current and forecast weather for N locations
+Provides current conditions and forecast weather predictions for N locations

 On windows, compile by running RunMe.bat (go must be installed)